Jorge Semprún: Marriage and family

 Semprún married the actress Loleh Bellon in 1949.
 Their son, Jaime Semprún (1947–2010), was also a writer.
 Later Semprún married the French film editor Colette Leloup in 1958.
 They had five children: Dominique Semprún, Ricardo Semprún, Lourdes Semprún, Juan Semprún and Pablo Semprún.
-He is the brother of the writer Carlos Semprún (1926-2009).
+He is the brother of the writer Carlos Semprún (1926–2009).

 Style and themes

-Semprún wrote primarily in French and alludes to French authors as much as to Spanish ones.
+Semprún wrote primarily in French and alluded to French authors as much as to Spanish ones.
 Most of his books are fictionalized accounts of his deportation to Buchenwald.
 His writing is non-linear and achronological.
 The narrative setting shifts back and forth in time, exploring the past and future in relation to key events.
 With each recounting, events take on different meanings.
 Semprún's works are self-reflexive.
 His narrators explore how events live on in memory and means of communicating the events of the concentration camp to readers who cannot fathom that experience.
 His more recent work in this vein also includes reflections on the meaning of Europe and of being European, as informed by this period of history, including how Buchenwald was reopened by Soviet forces as Special Camp No. 2 of the NKVD, and then largely razed and planted over by East Germany to hide the mass graves from this second dark episode.

 Semprún's writing in Spanish deals with Spanish subject matter, and includes two volumes of memoirs: Autobiografía de Federico Sánchez, about his clandestine work in and later exclusion from the Spanish Communist Party (1953–64), and Federico Sánchez se despide de ustedes, which deals with his term of service as Minister of Culture in the second Socialist government of Felipe González (1988–91).
 A novel in Spanish, Veinte años y un día, is set in 1956 and deals with recent history in Spain.